Skip to Content

 Just like I mentioned with the edging, buy what you like and pay whatever it costs.
 You don’t want to talk yourself into something cheap just because it’s cheap, and be unhappy with it.

 But, you can look for sales.
-My parents bought us a set of our patio chairs as an anniversary gift earlier this year.
+My parents bought us a set of our patio chairs as an anniversary gift a few years ago.
 I found the set on sale for under $60 for two chairs, and I absolutely love them.

 They perfectly match the style of table we already had on the porch, but the color didn’t match.
 So it cost me a can of spray paint to update the table.
 And now I’m obsessed with how it looks.